-October 14 • Road Trip who knows - shopping, wineries or casino – have a preference?
-Speak up, we want to hear from you!
+Road Trip who knows - shopping, wineries or casino – have a preference?
+Let us know!

 Women in God’s Spirit … WINGS

 WINGS welcomes women of all ages and stages of spiritual growth who desire to grow in their relationship with God and with each other.
 All women of the parish (and friends!) are welcome.
 “Membership” is not necessary and all women are welcomed with open hearts.

 WINGS events include inspirational and informational speakers, faith sharing, entertainment (an evening of improvisation at Chocolate Theater in 2009), panel discussions of issues involving life, health, women’s issues.
 Most importantly, WINGS offers and opportunities for you to connect with other women of the parish.
 Most programs are offered at no, or minimal, cost and are planned to give us a “Spiritual Lift” as we support each other in